LogoLogo

 Context and Problem Statement

-After minimizing our set of repositories (as part of ADR-0004), we currently have two repositories.
+After minimizing our set of repositories (as part of ), we currently have two repositories.
 One for the theme and one for the blocks.

 There are still things that interconnected between the two repositories that increase complexity.
 Some examples: